AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   If the shared image and the instance are located in the same region, replace the system disk of the instance and select the shared image for the new system disk.
 For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).
 -   If the shared image and the instance are not located in the same region, copy the image to the region where the instance is located.
 Then, replace the system disk of the instance and select this image for the new system disk.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

-**Note:** The following risks are associated with the replacement of the system disk of an instance:
+**Note:** The following risks may arise when you replace system disk of an instance:

--   The original system disk is released.
+-   The original system disk will be released.
 We recommend that you create a snapshot to back up your data in advance.
 -   You must stop the instance before you can replace its system disk.
-When the instance is stopped, the services that are running on the instance are interrupted.
+When the instance is stopped, the services that run on the instance are interrupted.
 -   After you replace the system disk, you must re-deploy the service environment on the new system disk.
 This may cause services on the instance to be interrupted for an extended period of time.
--   When the system disk is being replaced, a new system disk with a different disk ID is allocated to the instance.
+-   When the system disk is replaced, a new system disk with a different disk ID is allocated to the instance.
 The snapshots of the original system disk cannot be used to roll back the new system disk.

 ## I have multiple Alibaba Cloud accounts.
 I want to transfer an instance from Account A to Account B or migrate the environment and applications of an instance within Account A to an instance within Account B. What do I do?

-You can perform the following operations:
+You can perform the following steps:

-1. Create a custom image from the instance in Account A. For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md).
+1. Create a custom image from the instance within Account A. For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md).
 2. Share the image to Account B. For more information, see [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).
-3. Create an instance in Account B from the shared image.
+3. Create an instance within Account B from the shared image.
 For more information, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).

 ## How do I migrate data between ECS instances?